 - EF > 40%

-- BMI > 40 or BMI > 35 and at least two of the following co-morbidities:
+- BMI > 40 or BMI > 35 and at least one of the following co-morbidities:

 - Type 2 Diabetes Mellitus (by American Diabetes Association diagnostic criteria).

 - Systolic blood pressure of 130 mmHg and/or diastolic blood pressure 80 mmHg or

 higher despite medical treatment with maximal doses of three antihypertensive

 - Refractory hyperlipidemia (acceptable levels of lipids unachievable with diet and